 - Social media ads, posts, and mentions

-- Blog articles that answer customers’ top questions about a product or service
+- Blog posts that answer customers’ top questions about a product or service

 - Podcast interviews